 Electric

-This is another area where we failed to budget much of anything up front.
+This is another area where we failed to budget much of anything upfront.
 This effort required more electrical work than expected.
 We went from having one outlet above our countertops to five.
-The under cabinet lighting also required a bit of electrical work.
+The under-cabinet lighting also needed a bit of electrical work.
 As a result, the electrical box had to be rewired to include or replace several breakers.
 This was no small effort and was complicated by poor electrical work that had been done years ago.

 Kitchen Remodel Cost: $1,800 ($500 for materials; $1,300 for labor)